 Thank you for your generosity.
 In the next two weeks, GlobalGiving will make an additional round of emergency grants to support local organizations in Florida on the front lines of Hurricane Ian relief and recovery.
 Please expect more email updates like this one in your inbox in the months to come.
 You can find a full list of vetted GlobalGiving partners that have received grants from the Hurricane Ian Relief Fund at the end of this report.

-Victoria + the GlobalGiving team
+With immense gratitude, Victoria + the GlobalGiving team

 Project reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.

 If you donate to this project or have donated to this project, you can recieve an email when this project posts a report.
 You can also subscribe for reports without donating.

 When a disaster strikes, recovery efforts led by people who live and work in affected communities are often overlooked and underfunded.
 GlobalGiving is changing this reality.
 Since 2004, we've been shifting decision-making power to crises-affected communities through trust-based grantmaking and support.